dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 $ gcc -I . answer.c -shared -Wl,-soname=libanswer.so.2 -o libanswer.so.2
 ```

-They use the outcome of the build to *update* the `libanswer-dev` package, and to create
+They use the outcome of the build to *update* the `libanswer-dev` package and to create
 a *brand new* `libanswer2` package.

 At this point: